 - CNS infection, with or without skin, eye or mouth involvement, occurs in around 30% of infected infants and presents with lethargy, feeding difficulty and seizures.

-- Disseminated infection which can cause jaundice, hepatosplenomegaly and disseminated intravascular coagulation.
+- Disseminated infection (which can cause jaundice, hepatosplenomegaly and disseminated intravascular coagulation) is much less common in recent years.

 - Congenital HSV infection: